GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2024-07-06-NSW6/index.md

 ## Figures

-Click an image to view it at full size.
+The following figures provide visual representations of the results.
+(Click a figure to view it at full size.)

 :::::{grid} 1 1 2 3
 ::::{grid-item}